More Grizzly Tales for Gruesome Kids: Fast Food

 An ambulance carrying a patient in a critical condition has just left the scene of a hit and run.
 A policeman also travelling with them asks for the patient's side of the story.
-The patient explains that he saw a car and tried to eat it because he wanted to eat fast food like the rest of the world.
-The policeman points out a car is too big to be eaten and the patient admits he realised before it hit him and looked tinier when it was further away.
+The patient explains that he sees a car and tried to eat it because he wants to eat fast food like the rest of the world.
+The policeman points out a car is too big to be eaten and the patient admits he realises before it hits him and looked tinier when it was further away.
 The paramedics try to move the policeman aside so they can inject the patient but the policeman insists he needs the answers to "save lives".
 The patient dies, revealed to be a flattened hedgehog.

 Sock Shock

 Nick loves being the different child: he never wears shoes, wears his hats inside out, and ignores emergency signs in the street.
 When he waits for his socks to be cleaned one day, the washing machine temporarily freezes.
 Once the washing finishes, he opens the door and discovers that one of his socks have disappeared.
 He calls the police and prints out missing posters; no fingerprints are inside the machine.
 Nick is kidnapped by forty long fingers and dragged inside the washing machine, travelling through the waste disposal pipes and landing in a smelly cave.
 A match lights a hurricane lamp, revealing a scaly goblin with bulging eyes and sharp teeth.
 The light also reveals several tiny holes in the walls surrounding them, leading to every washing machine in the world.
 Nick fears the goblin will kill him but the goblin denies the thought — the socks he collects are used for injured worms as sleeping bags and the patients insist on different-coloured beds; Nick is a false alarm kidnapped accidentally, mistaken for an overlooked sock.
 He puts on makeup and leaves to film an interview for a documentary, telling Nick he can leave the way he came.
-Now there was no entity waiting to avenge Nick for wanting to be different, he still never wears shoes.
+Now there is no entity waiting to avenge Nick for wanting to be different, he never, ever wears shoes.